snschune/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step5.md

 !listing htgr/generic-pbr-tutorial/step5.i start=NavierStokesFV end=dynamic_viscosity

+It is also imperative to block-restrict the fluid properties object to only operate on the fluid blocks:

+!listing htgr/generic-pbr-tutorial/step5.i block=fluid_props_to_mat_props

 ## The Pebble-bed Geometry Object

 The pebble-bed geometry object is used by several materials to modify properties at the